auv1107/SecureClipX-web/index.md

 ### How can data security be ensured?

-After the user copies data, the app usually gets the clipboard data after 100 milliseconds.
-However, **SecureClipX** gets the data and protects it within the first 20 milliseconds.
+After the user copies data, most apps typically get the clipboard data after around 100 milliseconds.
+However, **SecureClipX** will obtain the data **within the first 20 milliseconds**, and **remove or desensitize it from the system clipboard** to protect the data.

 <img src="/images/howto.webp" alt="How SecureClipX protect your data" width=800 height=800/>